 Bicycles are to be parked, properly secured to prevent theft, and placed in the bike rack immediately upon arrival at school and left parked until school is over.
-Sixth, seventh and eighth graders must use the bike rack on the west side of the playground
+Sixth, seventh and eighth graders must use the bike rack in the front of the building.